CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

     f  ~>  (λ x → f x)  ~>  (λ y → (λ x → f x) y)  ~>  ...

-The *uniqueness principle* for functions expresses that any function is identical to the version of it that is expanded using λ-abstraction in this way.
+The *uniqueness principle* for functions expresses that any function is identical to the expanded version of it that uses a λ.
 So in fact, all these functions are equal.

 ```
 _ = test-identical double   (λ (x : ℕ) → double x)